 To use the chart, take the total amount of shared DNA you have with a match, and look up that number in the chart to get an idea of what kind of genealogical relationship might best fit the genetics that you see.
 For example, if I share 69 cM with my match, we might be third cousins.
 But we might also be second cousins once or twice removed.

 How do you figure out which one?
 Simply put: do genealogy research!
 It’s time to use traditional records and research skills to better understand the genetic clues in your family history mysteries.

 My series of DNA quick reference guides can help you get the most out of your DNA tests for family history.
 I definitely recommend the value-priced bundle of all 10 guides.
 But I especially recommend the guides listed below if you’re to the point where you’re trying to understand what genetic relationships mean:

-- Understanding AncestryDNA: A Companion Guide to Autosomal DNA for the Genealogist
+- A Guide to 23andMe DNA

 - Organizing Your DNA Matches

 Thanks for sharing this post with someone who would enjoy reading it!
 You’re a gem!